Academic Planning and Progress

 The ROTC Program offers financial assistance to qualified students in the form of tuition waivers, two-, three-, and four-year Army ROTC Scholarships, the Guaranteed Reserve Forces Scholarship, and the State of Illinois ROTC Scholarship Program.
 A $300 to $500 monthly stipend allowance is paid to all contracted cadets, depending upon their military science class.

-Through the Naval Reserve Officers Training Corps (NROTC) Program, young men and women prepare for rewarding careers as officers in the United States Navy or the United States Marine Corps.
-Graduates of the program have served as submarine and surface warfare officers, nuclear reactor design engineers, fighter pilots, special forces, and some have even gone on to be astronauts.
+Through the Naval Reserve Officers Training Corps (NROTC) program, young men and women prepare for rewarding careers as officers in the United States Navy or the United States Marine Corps.
+Midshipmen from the NROTC Chicago Consortium go on to have successful careers serving as officers in the Submarine, Surface Warfare, Naval Aviation, and Marine Corps communities after completion of their undergraduate program.

-Scholarship program students are selected either by nationwide competition or from college program students (see below) recommended by the professor of naval science.
+A national board selects scholarship program students from applications received as early as 18 months prior to a student's first semester or from those college program students (see below) specifically recommended by the Professor of Naval Science.
 For a period normally not exceeding four years, the Navy pays for all tuition, books, and fees, and provides an allowance of $250 to $400 per month.
 Graduates of the scholarship program receive a commission as Ensign, U.S. Navy, or Second Lieutenant, U.S. Marine Corps.
-Scholarship program students are presently required to serve a minimum of five years on active duty.

-During the summer months, students are assigned to naval ships and stations where their education as future naval officers is enhanced by on-the-job training.
-Scholarship NROTC students attend summer training each year; College Program students attend during the summer preceding their last academic year.
+During summer break, students are assigned to naval ships, squadrons, or submarines where their education as future Navy and Marine Corps officers is enhanced by on-the-job training.
+Scholarship NROTC students attend summer training each year; students with advanced standing attend during the summer preceding their last academic year.

-The naval science courses consist of both a lecture and laboratory period.
-The lecture and laboratory periods are held at the Illinois Institute of Technology.
-Lecture days will vary depending on the course.
-The laboratory period is held each Thursday afternoon.
+Naval science courses consist of both lecture and laboratory periods.
+Lecture and laboratory periods convene at Illinois Institute of Technology.
+Lecture days will vary depending on the course and lab is held each Thursday morning.

-Students planning to enter the NROTC program in the fall semester are expected to attend a weeklong orientation program in August, designed to acquaint them with the program and with U.S. naval tradition.
+Students planning to enter NROTC in the fall semester are expected to attend a summer orientation program designed to acquaint them with military standards and traditions of the U.S. Navy.
 Students interested in attending this program should contact the NROTC office before July 1.
-For further information on NROTC, call the Department of Naval Science, (312) 567-3530 or visit the office at Illinois Institute of Technology, Room 215 Stuart Building, on the northwest corner of 31st and State Streets, Chicago, Illinois.
+For further information on NROTC, call the Department of Naval Science, (312) 567-8963 or visit the office on the 15th floor of Illinois Institute of Technology Tower, 10 W. 35th Street, Chicago IL 60616.

 2900 Student Services Building (SSB)